kovasb/combinator/README.md

 The performance is excellent.
 These results show that the Clojure platform is a good substrate for implementing rewriting systems.

-Even just using fast-zip, it is around 2x Mathematica.
-The optimized implementations are nearly 3x for clojure, and 2x for clojurescript.
+Even just using fast-zip is significantly faster than Mathematica.
+The optimized implementations are nearly 3x faster for clojure, and 2x faster for clojurescript.
 This is very impressive, considering the equivalent operations in Mathematica are implemented in optimized C code.

 I tried many possible datastructures, but using seqs as the basis for the zipper was by far the fastest.